Skip to main content

 Homes built before 1986 are most likely to have lead solder in plumbing and may have lead service lines.
 Homes built before 1978 may also have lead paint that can contaminate water if pipes are disturbed.
 Homes built between 1986 and 2014 can still have "lead-free" brass fixtures that contain up to 8% lead under the pre-2014 standard.

-Call your water utility and ask if you have a lead service line.
-Under the revised Lead and Copper Rule, utilities are required to maintain inventories of lead service lines and make them available to customers.
+Call your public water system and ask if you have a lead service line.
+Under the revised Lead and Copper Rule, public water systems are required to maintain inventories of lead service lines and make them available to customers.

 Test your water

 A first-draw water test (water collected first thing in the morning after sitting overnight in pipes) gives the most accurate picture of lead at the tap.
 Send it to a certified lab — DIY test strips are not reliable enough for lead.
-Run your ZIP on WaterCheckup to see if your utility has lead violations on record.
+Run your ZIP on WaterCheckup to see if your public water system has lead violations on record.

 What Actually Removes Lead From Water